"Louth is a quaint market town located on the River Lud in the Lincolnshire Wolds, renowned for its many inviting food outlets and independent shops."

 The Parish Church of St James is certainly one of the must-see places in this town.
-It was built in 1430 on an area that three previous churches used to occupy.
-As mentioned earlier, the major attraction is the tower that was finished in 1515 and the tallest spire of any medieval church in England.
-The church was stripped of its belongings in 1536 but these were returned during the 19th century.
+It was built in 1430 on an area previously occupied by three other churches.
+As mentioned earlier, the major attraction is the tower which was finished in 1515 and boasts the tallest spire of any medieval church in England.
+The church was stripped of its belongings in 1536, but these were returned during the 19th century.
 You can perceive the stained glass windows, 19th-century organ, and 15th-century foundation and statues.
 It is also a place for concerts and special events with a gift shop and café.

 Hubbard’s Hills is also a popular site.
-It was opened to the public in 1907 and devoted to the memory of Annie Pahud who happens to be the main character in a delightful but appalling real-life romantic tale.
-This beautiful park sits on a cold waterway that creates the course for a small stream which is the Lud.
+It was opened to the public in 1907 and devoted to the memory of Annie Pahud, who happens to be the main character in a delightful but appalling real-life romantic tale.
+This beautiful park sits on a cold waterway which creates the course for a small stream; the Lud.
 It zigzags along the cavernous and plane valley substructure sandwiched between precipitous and forested slopes on both sides.

-Louth is destined to become the last stop for the Lincolnshire Wolds Railways based in neighbouring Ludborough.
+Louth is destined to become the last stop for the Lincolnshire Wolds Railway, based in neighbouring Ludborough.
 The town used to be the on the East Lincolnshire Railway from Peterborough to Grimsby, which is a vital route from north to south.
-It was opened in 1848 primarily for holiday travellers during the summer season.
+It was opened in 1848, primarily for holiday travellers during the summer season.
 The former train station is now teeming with residential houses.